Asir-e Esfahani

 Mirza Jalal Mohammad (c.
-1620-48), who is best known as Asir-e Esfahani (Asir) and Shahrestani, was a Persian poet in 17th-century Safavid Iran.
+1620-48), who is best known as Asir-e Esfahani (Asir) and Shahrestani, was a poet in 17th-century Safavid Iran.
 He was an innovative writer whose oeuvre contains examples of all conventional Persian poetic forms, a grandee at court and a son-in-law of Shah ("King") Abbas the Great (r.
 1588-1629).

 Biography

 Few details about Asir's life are known.
-He was born to Mirza ibn Mo'men in the city Isfahan, Safavid Iran.
+Of Persian stock, he was born to Mirza ibn Mo'men in the city Isfahan, Safavid Iran.
 His family were reputable sayyeds from Shahrestan, a district in eastern Isfahan.
 Asir's marriage to Malek Nisa Begum, a daughter of Safavid Shah ("King") Abbas the Great (r.
 1588-1629) cemented the family's high socio-economic status.
 Thereafter, Asir's home became a focal point of Isfahan's lively literary scene.
 Asir studied under the poet Fasihi Heravi (died 1639-40) and was in contact with other prominent, contemporaneous poets such as Salek Qazvini (died 1674) and Saib Tabrizi (died 1676), with whom he often exchanged ghazals (short, lyrical poems consisting of rhyming couplets).
 Asir's literary output was praised by Kalim Kashani, the Persian poet from Hamadan who flourished in Mughal India, providing evidence Asir's work travelled to India during his own lifetime, even though he did not.

 Although wine was commonly drunk in Safavid Iran, according to one of Asir's earliest biographers Mohammad Taher Nasrabadi (c.
 1618-79), who was a frequent guest at Asir's house, Asir was addicted to alcohol, which caused his early death.
 According to the third edition of the Encyclopedia of Islam, dates for Asir's death diverge widely from 1630/1 to 1658/9.
 The earliest authority on Asir, the Safavid historian Vali Qoli Beg (died after 1674), gives the year 1648, which accords well with other known facts of Asir's life.

 His pen name "Asir" means "prisoner".
 Further narrating about this name, the Encyclopedia Iranica adds: